onflow/docs/docs/growth/index.md

 ## Live product on mainnet

-Real people are using your app regularly and doing the types of things that you are or will eventually generate reveneu from (even if it's still a small number of users).
+Real people are using your app regularly and doing the types of things that you are or will eventually generate revenue from (even if it's still a small number of users).

 ### What you are doing